tshi13/Do-It/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The Doit application is to help you stay focus and motivated on the important things in life.
-Whenever you want to stay focused or show off your accomplishments to your circle of friend, use doit and place a bet.
-Stay motivated daily and turn hard work into a handful of doit coins.
-In the future, we believe that the doit would be a popular productivity app that helps people beat their laziness and reach their goal in an interesting and pleasant way.
+The purpose of the DoIt application is to help you stay focused and motivated on the important things in life.
+Whenever you want to stay focused or show off your accomplishments to your circle of friends, use DoIt and place a bet.
+Stay motivated daily and turn hard work into a handful of DoIt coins.
+In the future, we believe that DoIt would be a popular productivity app that helps people beat their laziness and reach their goals in an interesting and pleasant way.

 Here's why:
 * People often feel unmotivated and discouraged to do academic, professional, and personal tasks. :sad: